Clarifai/docs/docs/api-guide/api-overview/helpful-api-resources/postman-examples.md

 ## Inputs

-An input is any data you provide into the Clafai platform.
+An input is any data you provide into the Clarifai platform.
 It could be in the form of an image, video, text, or audio.

 Inside the **Inputs** folder in the sidebar, you should generally see the following items/actions: